How to be organized in your life with xTiles: simple tips that actually work

 Plan ahead and plan a little

-Except for this, you may have a different planner for your goals that can’t be achieved in a week.
-You may try the xTiles Goals for the year template to outline your wishes and dreams.
-Please, note that these two work together just perfectly – the long-distance planner for noting your big dreams and the weekly planner for going to them step-by-step.
+Except for this, you may have a different planner for your goals and other tasks that can't be achieved in a week.
+You may try to outline your wishes and dreams.
+Please note that these two work together just perfectly – the long-distance planner for noting your big dreams and the weekly planner for going to them step-by-step.

 Establish a routine you would like to follow to become organized

-What is your first impression when you hear the word “routine”?
+What is your first impression when you hear the words “daily routine”?
 Something boring?
 Something you get tired of easily?

 Poet W. H. Auden once said that: